 Option money is rarely refundable, and while nobody else can buy the property during the option period, the buyer can sell the option to somebody else.
 The buyer isn't obligated to buy the property; if they don't exercise the option and purchase the property at the end of the option, it simply expires.

 A lease option works much the same way.
-In a lease option, the buyer (the property renter) pays the seller (the property owner) option money for the right to purchase the property later.
+The buyer (the property renter) pays the seller (the property owner) option money for the right to purchase the property later.
 Lease option money can be substantial.
 The buyer also agrees to lease the property from the seller for a predetermined rental amount during the term of the lease option agreement.
-The terms are also negotiable, but like an option, it's usually from 1–3 years.
+The terms are also negotiable, but like an option, it's usually from one to three years.

 The option money generally does not apply toward the down payment, but a portion of the monthly rental payment can apply to the purchase price.
 Nobody else can buy the property during the lease option period, and in this case, the buyer generally cannot assign the lease option without the seller's approval.
 If the buyer doesn't exercise the lease option and purchase the property at the end of the term, the option expires.
 The buyer is not obligated to buy the property.

 A lease purchase is another variation on the same theme with some minor differences.
 The buyer (renter) pays the seller (the property owner) option money for the right to purchase the property later, and they agree on a purchase price—often at or a bit higher than the current market value.
 During the term of the option, the buyer agrees to lease the property from the seller for a predetermined rental amount.